 It should be noted that while the Company's certifying officers believe that the Company's disclosure controls and procedures provide a reasonable level of assurance and that they are effective, they do not expect that the disclosure controls and procedures will prevent all errors and fraud.
 A control system, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.

-Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the year ended December 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 6. Internal Controls over Financial Reporting